Fransssss/C-RuleThree1/README.md

 # C-RuleThree1
-Practice using copy constructor, copy assignment operator=, and destructor in a class,
+Practice using copy constructor, copy assignment operator=, and destructor in a class [Rule of three]

 Example Output